sri420/knowledge_docs/Lhouse_FAQ.md

+# How does the Gold Layer in Mediallion Architectere pattern compare with that of using intermediate storage layer.
 - In the Medallion architecture pattern, the GOLD layer indeed represents the curated and transformed data.
 - While a data lakehouse typically leverages cloud storage for its underlying storage layer, the decision to have another intermediate storage for serving web consumers depends on several factors:
 Performance Optimization